jeff-boykin/old-work-docs/Documents/revised-project-template.md

 - Explain any material in the starter code folder *(if applicable)*

 #### Links to Past Projects
-- Prior student project 1
+- Prior example student project 1
-- Prior student project 2
+- Prior example student project 2

 #### Suggestions for Getting Started
 - Do this to help brainstorm